t-regx/t-regx.github.io/docs/delimiters.md

 ### Ambiguity

-How does T-Regx decide whether a pattern is already delimitered, or whether it's not and needs to be delimitered again?
+How does T-Regx decide whether a pattern is already delimited, or whether it's not and needs to be delimited again?

 The rule is simple.

-If a pattern *can* be thought of, as delimitered - T-Regx assumes it's delimitered.
+If a pattern *can* be thought of as delimited - T-Regx assumes it's delimited.

 ## Flags